 As you learn in your classes, you will be building contacts and knowledge that will help you pursue a career in land management and environmental science.

-Students in the Environmental Studies and Environmental Science program have a variety of career and eduational goals.
+Students in the Environmental Studies, Environmental Science and Certificate programs have a variety of career and eduational goals.
 Many of them choose to continue their eduation beyond FRC, by transfering to other regional institutions.